FKW9/esp-smartmeter-netznoe/README.md

 ## Requirements
 - [M-Bus to Serial Converter](https://www.mikroe.com/m-bus-slave-click), or similar
-- ESP32 or ESP8266 compatible boards
+- ESP32 or similar boards
 - Server which runs Graphite

 ## Used Hardware